Email newsletters and apps are a great way of keeping up with art world news.

 Scholarly books, including some important titles about art and art markets.

-Aims to provide information about "leading contemporary artists, exhibitions and galleries worldwide" for "an influential global audience."
+Aims to provide information about 'leading contemporary artists, exhibitions and galleries worldwide' for 'an influential global audience.'

 Books and catalogues relating to 1960s and 1970s conceptual art and performance.

-Repositories are often the best starting point for finding free scholarly material.
+Like Google Scholar, a good starting point for finding free scholarly material.
 They are large online collections, created by universities and other institutions, and usually include the most up-to-date research.
 Our guide to repositories gives more information, with links to tools for searching many repositories at once.

 "Dedicated to all strains of the avant-garde, ethnopoetics, and outsider arts."